shallzp/arXiv-Semantic-Search-Engine/README.md

-This project demonstrates key differences in retrieval results between traditional keyword and modern semantic search methods, providing an educational foundation for building enhanced scientific search engines.
+This project demonstrates the key differences in retrieval results between traditional keyword-based search and modern semantic search methods, providing a comprehensive and educational foundation for building advanced scientific search engines that leverage both exact term matching and contextual understanding of paper content.